rahulrai-in/thecloudblog/tcb/content/post/Distributed Tracing in ASP.NET Core with Jaeger and Tye Part 2 - Project Tye/index.md

 ## Installation and Dashboard

 Since Tye is still in preview, you need to specify the version of Tye that you wish to install.
-To install the latest version of Tye, execute the command specified in the [Nuget page for Tye](https://www.nuget.org/packages/Microsoft.Tye), which at the time of writing is the following:
+To install the latest version of Tye, execute the command specified in the [NuGet page for Tye](https://www.nuget.org/packages/Microsoft.Tye), which at the time of writing is the following:

 ```shell
 dotnet tool install -g Microsoft.Tye --version "0.6.0-alpha.21070.5"